calebhyun/pickleball-point-analysis/README.md

 ></iframe>

 ### Univariate Analysis

 <iframe
   src="assets/rally_length_by_end_type.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+This plot is a collection of 4 box and whisker plots.
+As we can see from the chart, a majority of the unforced errors, and normal errors occur earlier in a point, typically within 5 or 6 shots.
+The majority of the winners occur after the 8 or 9 shot mark.

 <iframe
   src="assets/shot_type_distribution.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+First of all, that a majority of the shots aren't categorized, or are 'O' for other:
+'D' for Dink which is what is expected as the game of pickleball is centered around the net From this chart we can examine a number of things.
+Here are the descriptions and analyses of each category from left to right:

+      'O' is for other, and a majority of the shots are uncategorized based on this 'D' is for dink, this is to be expected because the sport centers around dinks 'SE' is the serves
+      'R' is the returns
+      'tsDrp' is the number of third shot drives 'tsDrv' is the number of third shot drops interestingly enough, the third shot drop is more popular than the drive 'SP' is for speed ups
+      'L' is the number of lobs, we expect this, as lobs are not very popular 'E' is for ernies, or shots where a player jumps over the kitchen to hit a volley 'tsL' is the number of third shot lobs, where this is clearly a last resort third shot 'A' is ATP's or around the post shots where the ball doesn't travel over the net

 ### Bivariate Analysis
 <iframe
   src="assets/rally_length_vs_dink_count.html"